veeso/tui-realm/docs/en/get-started.md

     As you can see there is a special variant for `Event` called `User` which takes a special type `UserEvent`, which can be indeed used to use user-defined events.

     > ❗If you don't have any `UserEvent` in your application, you can declare events passing `Event<NoUserEvent>`, which is an empty enum

+### Properties Vs. States

+All components are described by properties and quite often by states as well.
+But what is the difference between them?

+Basically **Properties** describe how the component is rendered and how it should behave.

+For example, properties are **styles**, **color** or some properties such as "should this list scroll?".
+Properties are always present in a component.

+States, on the other hand, are optional and *usually* are used only by components which the user can interact with.
+The state won't describe styles or how a component behaves, but the current state of a component.
+The state, also will usually change after the user performs a certain **Command**.

+Let's see for example how to distinguish properties from states on a component and let's say this component is a *Checkbox*:

+- The checkbox foreground and background are **Properties** (doesn't change on interaction)
+- The checkbox options are **Properties**
+- The current selected options are **States**. (they change on user interaction)
+- The current highlighted item is a **State**.

 ### Events Vs. Commands